-This service is available to overseas callers seven days a week (but please note we're closed between 5am and 6am each day, New Zealand local time).
-Just make sure you have your IRD number ready when you call.
+Our self-service numbers are open to overseas callers 7 days a week - except between 5am and 6am each day, New Zealand local time.
+Make sure you have your IRD number ready when you call.

 For access to your account-specific information, you'll need to be enrolled with voice ID or have a PIN.
-Registering for voice ID is easy and only takes a few minutes.
-Call 64 4 910 6076 to enrol.

-Order publications and taxpacks 64 4 978 0767 All other services 64 4 978 0775
+Order forms, guides and returns +64 4 978 0767 All other services +64 4 978 0775

-When you call, just confirm what you want from the options given.
+When you call, confirm what you want from the options given.
 If you need to talk with us, we'll re-direct your call to someone who can help you.